torognes/vsearch/man/commands/fragments/option_no_progress.md

 `--no_progress`
-: Do not show the gradually increasing progress indicator.
+: Suppress the gradually increasing progress indicator normally written to the *standard error* `stderr(3)`.